OpenTTD/OpenTTD/readme.txt

 extract OpenTTD in the given directory.

 OpenTTD looks in multiple locations to find the required data files (described in section 4.2).
-Installing any 3rd party files into a "shared" location has the advantage that you only need to do this step once, rather than copying the data files into all OpenTTD versions you have.
+Installing any 3rd party files into a 'shared' location has the advantage that you only need to do this step once, rather than copying the data files into all OpenTTD versions you have.
 Savegames, screenshots, etc are saved relative to the config file (openttd.cfg)